nientedidecente/nientedidecente.github.io/en/about.md

 We are still working on it, at the moment we have setup:

-- A [Discord](https://discord.gg/ysJUrSm) server, where we all hangout most of the time.
+- A [Discord](https://discord.gg/ysJUrSm) server, where we all hang out most of the time.

 - A [GitHub](https://github.com/nientedidecente) org, where we plan to collaborate over gamedev projects.